As of August 2013 we have results for 80 men.

 Men of different Y-DNA Haplogroups will have no likelihood of sharing a common ancestor in the last several thousand years (NPEs are of course a reality and may be a reason why your paper trail tells a different story.)

-Haplogroups are subgrouped where possible, and these will be updated as new results come in.
+R1b Haplogroups are subgrouped into known Genetic clusters where possible, and these will be updated as new results come in.
+See the R1b-L21 Phylogenetic Tree at the bottom of this page.

 Most of these men are all "WAMH" Matches (Western Atlantic Model Haplotype), one of the four most common R1b haplotypes in Western Europe, so have many (~500) exact matches at 12 markers.